 How Long Should a Scholarship Cover Letter Be?

 A standard cover letter for a scholarship should be one page long.
 That’s 250-400 words in Times New Roman 12 font.
 It may be tempting to go longer.
 But remember that most admission officers have limited time and won’t dwell on your letter for an eternity.
-So keep some other curious bits about yourself for other documents — a personal essay, requested application forms, etc.
+So keep some other curious bits about yourself for other documents — a personal essay, requested application forms, etc — and leave make your cover letter short.

 How to Write a Cover Letter for a Scholarship